rpajanssen/java-triangle/file-upload/README.md

 It uses the **resteasy-spring-boot-starter** to integrate SpringBoot with RestEasy.

-## Webshere
+## Websphere

-This module showcases the file-upload running it locally using liberty profile on the latest Wbesphere that is compataible with Java 11.
+This module showcases the file-upload running it locally using liberty profile on the latest Websphere that is compatible with Java 11.
 Note that Websphere 8.5.x uses some core code from the JVM (that it probably shouldn't have) that are removed in Java 11 so it will never run using such a JVM.

 ## Additional note